(source)

 — George A. Dorsey

-Why We Behave Like Human Beings (1925)
+From Why We Behave Like Human Beings (1925), 479.

-They are a doomed race.
+They [the Haida] are a doomed race.
 Wars, smallpox, gross immorality, a change from old ways to new ways their fate is the common fate of the American, whether he sails the sea in the North, gallops over the plain in the West, or sleeps in his hammock in the forests of Brazil.

 — George A. Dorsey